Today we are going to focus on social media Stories.

 First, you can create animated Stories from static assets, in just a few clicks from your Library:

 Second, you can create, preview, and approve Instagram Stories in Post Builder, right from the same interface you already know and love:

 Simply select the “Stories” option from our Post Builder, and your complete Story will be posted at the click of a button!
 No messy workflows or smartphones needed.

-Last, but not least, if you want to create Instagram Story Ads, Loomly Ads Manager & Loomly Studio have you covered:
+Finally, if you want to create Instagram Story Ads, Loomly Ads Manager & Loomly Studio have you covered: